NeuroLexDiagnostics/train-diseases/README.md

 Fellows contribute to this repo by pursuing a data science project to model existing datasets or a research-related project to collect more data around an existing or new use case.
 Research demos are important for us since many of our datasets have a very small number of samples, we're very focused on curating a larger dataset and have it open-sourced to advance this work into the world.

-If you're interested, definitely apply to the next TRIBE [here](http://innovate.neurolex.co) by October 27th, 2018.
-You can read [this FAQ](https://drive.google.com/open?id=1BhGxQyvcO1YZKl-Yic0MDx8IZzqNjw6m) and watch a previous demo day (TRIBE 2) below to get a better feel for the program.
+If you're interested, definitely apply to the next TRIBE [here](http://innovate.neurolex.co).
+You can read [this FAQ](https://drive.google.com/open?id=1BhGxQyvcO1YZKl-Yic0MDx8IZzqNjw6m) and watch a previous demo day below to get a better feel for the program.
 If you have any additional questions, please reach out to Jim Schwoebel @ js@neurolex.co.

 [![TRIBE 2 Demo Day](https://github.com/NeuroLexDiagnostics/train-diseases/blob/master/data/TRIBE2_demo_day.png)](https://drive.google.com/file/d/1hO184La1-66DzkAt2L0u6TDbTXXthrNG/view)